THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G492 | Elizabeth Schultheis & <br /> Kamilla Abdurakhmanov | (title will need to change for Portfolio) Investigating Health Outcomes and Predictors in Counties within 6 U.S. States
 G501 | Himiede Wilson-Sesay | (title will need to change for Portfolio) An Investigation and Analysis of US Health Indicators by States
 G511 | Kareena Shah | (title will need to change for Portfolio) Relationships Between Public Health Determinants and Outcomes in US Counties
-G531 | Jordan Smith | Tailgating the Game of Population Health G561 | Kexin Zhang | Three Independent Health Analysis in States with the Largest Populations
+G561 | Kexin Zhang | Three Independent Health Analysis in States with the Largest Populations

 ## Proposals Requiring Additional Work from Students before TA review commences (See email from Dr. Love for revision request details)